Eggs Cuban Style (and Bonus: Huevos Rancheros)

 .
 Simply put, you need

-a pan and a glass lid (they don't have to have come together).
-For a
+a pan with a little bit of oil and a glass lid (they don't have to have

-single egg, crack it into the pan, add
+single egg, crack it into the pan on medium heat, add

 some water (she says half an egg shell's worth) and put the lid on.